 Not on the Do Not Sail list — yet

 When Cook and her family arrived home, she continued to complain about the mishandled reservation.
+She’s certainly not the first disgruntled passenger to contact us about a disappointing cruise cabin.

-Soon the family received a somewhat standard apology letter from Norwegian Cruise Line.
+After filing her complaint, the family received a somewhat standard apology letter from Norwegian Cruise Line.
 It did not address Cook’s complaints specifically, but it expressed NCL’s regrets that it had not met her expectation on the inaugural season of the Norwegian Bliss.
 As a result, NCL offered the family four, $750 cruise credit vouchers for a future cruise — $3,000 in total cruise credits.

 Cook wasn’t satisfied with this offer and requested that NCL apply a $3,000 refund to their Norwegian Bliss cruise.
 She received a swift response to her additional request: No.